Vizzuality/marxan-cloud/docs/features/role-based-access-control/managing-roles/brief.md

 desirable, in a future revision of the feature.

-- Once the desired user is found, a visual confirmation is given (that is, the project/scenario owner needs to see that the email address they have typed is that of an active user)
+- Once the desired user is found, a visual confirmation is given (that is, the project owner needs to see that the email address they have typed is that of an active user)

-- Project/scenario owner selects the user account just found, then:
+- Project owner selects the user account just found, then:

-  - they are presented with a dropdown to select the desired role of the new user within the relevant project/scenario
+  - they are presented with a dropdown to select the desired role of the new user within the relevant project (project owner, project contributor, project viewer or solution viewer)

   - this operation can be repeated to compile a list of users + roles as part of a batch assignment of user roles